 Board of Trustees – UK

-Our UK Board is responsible for the management of Amuka Foundation.
-Leading on project management, fundraising, financial accountability and defining our strategic objectives.
-To ensure effective engagement with local communities and our understanding of traditional and cultural norms, we liaise regularly with a Kenya Board of Trustees who act in an advisory capacity and ensure that as Amuka Foundation, we do no harm to our beneficiaries, their families and the community.
+Our UK Board is responsible for the management of Amuka Foundation, leading on project management, fundraising, financial accountability and defining our strategic objectives.
+To ensure effective engagement with local communities and strengthening our understanding of traditional and cultural norms, we liaise regularly with a Karare Board of Trustees who act in an advisory capacity and ensure that as Amuka Foundation, we do no harm to our beneficiaries, their families and the community.

 Elizabeth Owsley

-Elizabeth completed 30 years with the Metropolitan Police, with the latter part of her career as National Coordinator for the British Association for Women in Policing (BAWP).
+Liz completed 30 years with the Metropolitan Police, with the latter part of her career as National Coordinator for the British Association for Women in Policing (BAWP).
 She has worked in central London most of her career.
 Through BAWP she met Ellie and worked with her closely for a few years.
 They maintained contact after her retirement, and this progressed to a visit to Kenya.
-When Ellie founded the Amuka Foundation she asked Elizabeth to be a trustee, which Elizabeth readily agreed to.
+When Ellie founded the Amuka Foundation she asked Liz to be a trustee, which she readily agreed to.

-Elizabeth likes to run, although her competitive days are over, she loves walking and has completed many long distance trails; golf is also her passion, which has led Elizabeth to visit many countries.
+Liz likes to run, although her competitive days are over, she loves walking and has completed many long distance trails; golf is also her passion, which has led her to visit many countries.

 She is delighted to be part of Amuka, to help spread the word in the UK, and to enable others to help too.